 - Participating in a cohort of peers and mentors for reflection, training and discernment

-- One: one coaching every two weeks with an experienced NWC coach
+- one: one coaching with an experienced NWC coach

 Who can apply?

 This program is open to people at any stage of the life.
-We have had college students, seminarians, seminary graduates, pastors and other professionals apply and successfully go through the program.
+We have had college students, seminarians, seminary grads, pastors, and other professionals successfully complete an apprenticeship or residency.